 Get The Right Files

 The final files you receive from the designer are key to your continued success with your brand.
 You should always get more than just a JPEG.
 You will deal with professional vendors as you merchandise and market your brand, so you need the professional software files of your logo.
-Don’t panic: You may not be able to open these files on your computer, but they are necessary.
-A list of files you will need by the end of the project:
+Don’t be alarmed you may not be able to open these files on your computer, but they are necessary.

 - Logo vector files color/greyscale;